oclint/oclint-docs/devel/compiletest.rst

 Building LLVM/Clang
 -------------------

-You could build LLVM/Clang in debug mode with assertions by
+We could build LLVM/Clang in debug mode with assertions by

 .. code-block:: bash

     ./buildClang.sh

 Debug mode binaries contain additional data to aid debugging, but lowers program performances.
-It's recommended to build Clang in debug mode when you work on the analysis engine, metrics, and rules.
-These debug information may help to some extents.
+It's recommended to build Clang in debug mode when we work on the analysis engine, metrics, and rules.
+These debug information may help a lot in some circumstances.

-On the other side, if your work is related to violations, reporters, and surrounding submodules, you can still use debug mode, and you can choose release mode that enables optimizations for better performance.
+On the other side, if our work is related to violations, reporters, and surrounding submodules, we can still use debug mode, and we can also choose release mode that enables optimizations for better performance.
 To build LLVM/Clang in release mode, append ``release`` to the script as

 .. code-block:: bash

     ./buildClang.sh release

 It takes a while to build LLVM/Clang (probably longer than a cup of coffee time).
-You can try to specify ``make -j <number_of_jobs>`` to run simultaneously.
+We can specify ``make -j <number_of_jobs>`` to compile simultaneously.

 The LLVM/Clang build can be found at ``oclint/build/llvm`` directory, and its installation is located at ``oclint/build/llvm-install`` folder.